bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brun.md

 ### Mathematical Profile (Excerpt):
 * Now, from the dates we have just given we can see that Viggo's parents died when he was young.
-* However, Viggo was the youngest of his parents' ten children and he had older sisters who brought him up.
 * Many bright pupils in Brun's position would have read mathematics books to take them into deeper studies than those being presented in their courses.
 * Brun's approach was, however, different and he tried to develop his own mathematical ideas without having the support of teachers or advanced texts and, as a consequence, he produced some rather original ideas while still an undergraduate.
 * In 1910 Brun went to Göttingen University in Germany, the leading mathematics centre in the world at this time, and while he was there he began to work on what were some of the most difficult problems in number theory.